RAG-IT: Retrieval-Augmented Instruction Tuning for Automated Financial Analysis -- A Case Study for the Semiconductor Sector: Experimental results

 \subsection{Qualitative comparison}

 We conducted a rigorous qualitative comparison of our augmented model with two baseline models.
 To ensure a fair evaluation, all three models were provided with the same quarterly report document, and we employed an identical embedding model for vector indexing.
-Table \ref{tab:qualitative_compare} showcases an illustrative example of a question pertaining to earnings analysis, along with the generated answers from each model.
-The qualitative analysis presented in the table distinctly demonstrates that our Financially-augmented model consistently produces answers that are notably contextually relevant to the given question when compared to Llama-2, and similar to GPT-3.5 in this regard.
-This empirical evidence underscores the efficacy and superior performance of our model within the specialized domain of financial analysis.
+Table~\ref{tab:qualitative_compare} presents examples of questions related to earnings analysis, along with the corresponding generated answers from each model.
+The qualitative analysis reveals clear distinctions in the quality and contextual relevance of responses.

+In the general company information question, all three models, the open-source general-purpose Llama-2-7b, our Financially-augmented LLM, and the commercial GPT-3.5, produce correct and sufficiently detailed descriptions of Broadcom Inc. This indicates that broad corporate identity queries can be reliably answered even without financial-domain specialization. \textbf{However, in the financial metric extraction query, our model provides a more accurate and semantically aligned answer than the open-source baseline and shows a level of correctness that closely matches the response from the powerful commercial GPT-3.5 model.}

+\paragraph{Our Financially-Augmented LLM.} Our model consistently demonstrates high contextual accuracy and precise numerical reasoning.
+For instance, in the dividend question, the generated response (\textit{"4.60"}) directly matches the ground-truth value and preserves factual consistency with the source document.
+The model effectively retrieves and integrates the relevant context from the financial report, yielding concise and unambiguous answers.
+This indicates that the retrieval-augmented instruction tuning process allows the model to better internalize document structure and financial semantics.
+Moreover, it produces domain-appropriate terminology (e.g., “semiconductor and infrastructure software solutions”) comparable in style and factual fidelity to human financial analysts.

+\paragraph{Llama-2-7b Baseline.} The baseline Llama-2-7b model exhibits limited grounding and weaker numerical reasoning.
+Although it provides a generally correct company description, the responses show redundancy and lack of focus, as evidenced by the listing of multiple partial statements.
+For numerical queries, the model frequently produces spurious values (e.g., "368.40"), demonstrating its inability to extract and reason over financial figures from context.
+These errors highlight the lack of document-grounded alignment and domain-specific adaptation in the base LLM.

+\paragraph{GPT-3.5 Teacher Model.} GPT-3.5 generates highly coherent and semantically accurate responses, often matching or exceeding the clarity of human-written financial summaries.
+Its answer for the dividend question exactly reproduces the ground truth, confirming strong factual precision and contextual comprehension.
+However, GPT-3.5 relies heavily on its large-scale pretrained knowledge and less on explicit document retrieval, occasionally leading to generic phrasing or assumptions when context is ambiguous.
+Despite this, it serves as an effective teacher model for generating context-grounded instruction data due to its consistent reasoning quality.